axelarnetwork/axelar-local-dev/packages/axelar-local-dev-sui/docs/sui_to_evm.md

 ### Step 6: Execute a Function on the Sui Module

+Using the [hello_world](../move/sample/sources/hello_world.move) module as an example, create a transaction block and execute a function call on the Sui module, incorporating necessary arguments.

 ```ts
 const tx = new TransactionBlock();
 const payload = ethers.utils.defaultAbiCoder.encode(['string'], ['hello from sui']);